 - Phone/email list and a pre-paid phone card if the hospital doesn’t allow mobile phone use

-- Passwords: While in hospital or while recovering, your patient may ask you to access some of their accounts, perhaps (online) bank accounts or facebook etc. Making a list of passwords before the surgery can be helpful
+- Passwords: While in hospital or while recovering, your patient may ask you to access some of their accounts.
+Making a list of passwords before the surgery can be helpful

 In the Hospital